Energy Task Force: Controversy

 Most of the activities of the Energy Task Force have not been disclosed to the public, even though Freedom of Information Act (FOIA) requests (since 19 April 2001) have sought to gain access to its materials.
-The organisations Judicial Watch and Sierra Club launched a law suit (U.S. District Court for the District of Columbia: Judicial Watch Inc. v.
+The organisations Judicial Watch and Sierra Club launched a lawsuit (U.S. District Court for the District of Columbia: Judicial Watch Inc. v.
 Department of Energy, et al., Civil Action No. 01-0981) under the FOIA to gain access to the task force's materials.
+Additionally, the Natural Resources Defense Council (NRDC), an environmental advocacy group, filed a suit to obtain the records of the task force meeting in April 2001.
+In the spring of 2002, the U.S. Department of Energy released approximately 13,500 pages to the NRDC related to the NEP.
 After several years of legal wrangling, in May, 2005 an appeals court permitted the Energy Task Force's records to remain secret.

 In 2001, the energy task force that Cheney had commenced in secret finally went public.
 Soon afterwards, the United States House of Representatives approved the measures and decided to legalize the new policy set forth by Cheney.
 Upon revision of the policy it was evident that many of the regulations and recommendations were pro-Oil company.
 The policy assigned little accountability for mistakes or harmful actions to those in authority, especially the government officials.
 This policy was to provide very specific guidelines to run the Energy Task Force efficiently and effectively.

 The NEP was intended to be a directive with clear instructions on how to proceed with the new task force.
-Despite the fact that renewable energy was the purpose behind establishing this force, only 7 of the 105 recommendations in the final report referenced renewable energy.
-Many of the big oil companies were benefiting from the policy.
-There is some speculation that some of the congressmen profited from the policy due to the major contributions they got from these companies.
+Despite the fact that renewable energy was the purpose behind establishing this force, only seven of the 105 recommendations in the final report referenced renewable energy.
+Many of the big oil companies benefited from the policy.
+There is some speculation, however, that some of the congressmen profited from the policy due to the major contributions they got from these companies.